kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    I had not watched the video demonstration, until when I needed to record it here, and have noticed how they used a drone to capture the farm, as well as the product.
 That reinforces my desire to afford the time and money required to be a proficient drone pilot specialized in video recording.<br />
-   I think of the product to be relatively simple to put together, as well as a good opportunity to bring together my EEE background (Solar power bit, remote monitoring through electronic components) and video processing interest (Continuous streaming of a video data).<br />
+   I think of the product to be relatively simple to put together, as well as a good opportunity to bring together my EEE background (Solar power bit, remote monitoring through electronic components) and video processing interest (Continuous streaming of video data).<br />
-   I have heard of people being taken advantage of by their 'farm guards/managers', dubious harvesting result being what I have in mind.
-Such a system reduces the likelihood of theft, corrupt practices, provides eyes on someone 'treasure', which facilitate thinking when reflecting on what, how, why make changes and modification to the farm.
+   I have heard of people being taken advantage of by their 'farm guards/managers', dubious harvesting results being what I have in mind.
+Such a system reduces the likelihood of theft and corrupt practices, providing eyes on someone 'treasure', which facilitate thinking when reflecting on what, how, why make changes and modification to the farm.

 ## Idea 29 - Dec.
 12, 2025